-I can’t remember a time I didn’t consider myself a feminist, so of course when building Marian’s library, I made sure to purchase lots of feminist board books.
-While there’s a ton of feminist picture books out there, there’s not as many board books for babies and toddlers.
+I can’t remember a time I didn’t consider myself a feminist, so of course, when building Marian’s library, I made sure to purchase lots of feminist board books.
+While there’s a ton of feminist picture books out there, there are not as many board books for babies and toddlers.
 That’s beginning to change, thankfully.
 I’ve rounded up 10 of the best feminist board books according to both Marian and myself.
 Have you read any of these?
 Any you would add to the list?

 Feminist Baby by Loryn Brantz